Skip to content

 We define the idness as the number of distinct values (including missing values) divided by the number of rows.
 If the column is empty, the idness is 1.0.

-A high idness indicates that the column most values in the column are unique.
-In this case, you must be careful when using the column for analysis, as a model may learn a mapping from this column to the target.
+A high idness indicates that most values in the column are unique.
+In this case, you must be careful when using the column for analysis, as a model might learn a mapping from this column to the target, which might not generalize well.
+You can generally ignore this metric for floating point columns.

 Results: